“A food addiction is when you regularly eat foods you know aren’t good for you, but you do so for the short term energy lift or comfort they provide.”

 – Lauren Fowler

 Fowler suggests that rather than judging or shaming ourselves (which I often find myself doing), that we explore the situation – to get curious about what need or desire we’re trying to fill and address it.
 For me, I find my triggers are wanting short term energy to keep going, dealing with stress, or just feeling like I deserve a “treat”.
 Going forward, I am committed to take time to check in and ask myself what I REALLY want and need in this moment.
-I think I’ll be RECEIVING a lot more massages in the future!!!
+Wish my luck!

 Happy, Healthy Living!